-Gulls Roost and Sea Spray are in an elevated position that really maximises those stunning sea views.
-The views are fantastic and have to be seen to be believed – you are just 50 yards from the beach.
+Gulls Roost and Sea Spray are in an elevated position to maximise those stunning sea views.
+The beach and sea views are fantastic and have to be seen to be believed – you are literally just 50 yards from the beach.

 Holidays in Portreath, at Sea Spray or Gulls Roost, will create memories to last.

-The Cornish village of Portreath extends along both sides of a stream valley which centres around Portreath harbour and beach.
-In the past Portreath prospered from its harbour, exporting cornish tin ore and importing coal for the mining industry.
-The fishing community was also very active and does continue into the present day by providing shelter for fishing boats.
+The Cornish village of Portreath extends along both sides of a stream valley which centres around Portreath Harbor and beach.
+Portreath prospered from its harbor, exporting Cornish Tin Ore and importing coal for the local mining industry.
+The fishing community was also very active and continues into the present day by providing shelter for fishing boats.
 The original loading ramp can still be seen in the village.
-Some of the old tram-roads, used for transporting ore from the mines, have been made into cycle paths and you can cycle from Portreath on the North coast to Devoran on the South Coast of Cornwall.
+Some of the old tram-roads, used for transporting ore from the mines have been made into cycle paths and you can cycle from Portreath on the North coast to Devoran on the South Coast of Cornwall.
 If you are looking for Self Catering Holiday Apartments in Portreath, Cornwall, then give us a call for up-to-date availability or follow the link through to our availability page.

-The beach at Portreath is well looked after as is common on most Cornwall beaches, dogs are not permitted on the beach from Easter day to 1st October each year.
+The beach at Portreath is well looked after and as is common on most Cornwall beaches, dogs are not permitted on the beach from Easter Day to 1st October each year.
 The harbor town of Portreath is an ideal holiday location with its balance of having an excellent coast surrounded by beautiful and scenic countryside and easy access to the rest of Cornwall.
 Portreath is an excellent location for hikers with spectacular views to enjoy from the cliffs.